 x =-b ± √(b² - 4ac)2a

-Solve quadratic equations in the form ax² + bx + c = 0 to find real and complex roots completely instantly.
+Solve quadratic equations in the form ax² + bx + c = 0 to find real and complex roots instantly.

-The Comprehensive Guide to Quadratic Formula Calculator
+The Comprehensive Guide to Quadratic Formula Calculator: Find Roots & Discriminant Analysis

-What is a Quadratic Formula Calculator?
+What is a Quadratic Formula Calculator: Find Roots & Discriminant Analysis?

 The Mathematical Formula